Updated Dec 2015

 Therefore if the truth is told and sin is rebuked; and someone condemns that truth; it is not the truth teller who is sowing division from God; it is those condemning the truth that are the true sowers of division between the brethren and God!

-Today nearly all the COG leaders and elders are sowers of division between the brethren and God; for they condemn zeal for God and God’s Word, and teach zeal for themselves.
+Today nearly all the leaders and elders i9n the Ekklesia are sowers of division between the brethren and God; for they condemn zeal for God and God’s Word, and teach zeal for themselves and the false traditions of men.

 That IS sowing division between the brethren and Almighty God!